Undergraduate Student Classifications

 Students admitted with English conditions may be allowed to take 100-level or higher courses with permission from their academic advisor, based on a list of courses approved by the academic departments.

-Students admitted with conditions have two semesters to satisfy the criteria established by the English and Mathematics departments for placement in general studies courses (credit-bearing courses).
+Students admitted with conditions have two semesters to satisfy the criteria established by the English Department and Mathematics Program for placement in general studies courses (credit-bearing courses).
 Exceptions can be made by the Conditions Review Committee.
-The Condition Review Committee will evaluate the student's progress, review the recommendations of the chairs of the English department or the Mathematics department, and make recommendations about continued enrollment
+The Condition Review Committee will evaluate the student's progress, review the recommendations of the chairs of the English Department or the Mathematics Program, and make recommendations about continued enrollment.

 Non-Degree Special Undergraduate Student